Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

   }
   ```

-  Based on the order status mapping, the `OrderStatusID` field is populated appropriately, linking to the key Xperience by Kentico order status.
+  Based on the order status mapping, the `OrderStatusID` field is populated appropriately, linking to the corresponding Xperience by Kentico order status.

-  Some system fields in Kentico Xperience 13 are no longer used in Xperience by Kentico, in case you want to migrate them, you have to specify their names in the `appsettings.json` file using the `IncludeOrderSystemFields`, `IncludeOrderItemsSystemFields`, and `IncludeOrderAddressSystemFields` configuration options.
+- Certain system fields in Kentico Xperience 13 do not have a direct equivalent in Xperience by Kentico and are by default skipped by the migration.
+Specify the ones you want to migrate in the `appsettings.json` file using the `IncludeOrderSystemFields`, `IncludeOrderItemsSystemFields`, and `IncludeOrderAddressSystemFields` [configuration options](#configuration).
+Migrated system fields are prefixed with a configurable prefix (default `KX13_`) to avoid conflicts.
+You can customize the prefix using the `SystemFieldPrefix` option.
 The specified fields are migrated to the respective database tables as custom fields in the order in which they were specified.

-As an example take the following `Commerce_Order` columns.
+  As an example, take the following `Commerce_Order` columns:

   ```text
   |OrderID|OrderGUID|...|OrderShippingMethodPrice|